Post-Doctoral Research Associate

 Wang, Z., Devine, R.T., Wong, K. & Hughes, C. (2016).
 Theory of mind and executive function in middle childhood across cultures.
 To appear in Journal of Experimental Child Psychology.

-Devine, R.T. & Hughes, C. (in press).
+Devine, R.T. & Hughes, C. (2017).
 Family Correlates of False Belief Understanding in Early Childhood: A Meta-Analysis.
 To appear in Child Development.

-Devine, R.T., Bignardi, G. & Hughes, C. (in press).
+Devine, R.T., Bignardi, G. & Hughes, C. (2017).
 Executive function mediates the relations between parental behaviours and children's early academic ability.
-To appear in Frontiers in Psychology.
+Frontiers in Psychology, 7, Article 1902.

 Hughes, C. & Devine, R.T.
 (2015).
 A social perspective on theory of mind.
 In M. Lamb and R.M.
 Lerner (Eds.).
 Handbook of Child Psychology and Developmental Science (7th ed.), Volume III: Social, Emotional and Personality Development.
 Hoboken, NJ: Wiley.